dy/sprae/r&d.md

 - separate import entry
 + signal is automatically registered & coupled with sprae
 + doesn't enforce `sprae.use` / `Object.assign(sprae, signals)`
+  - `sprae.use` is more compact than `sprae.signal` everywhere
+- directives depend on signals, we cannot throw them away = we don't need `sprae/signal` entry

 3. `import sprae from 'sprae'; import * as ulive from 'ulive'; Object.assign(sprae, ulive); const {signal} = ulive;`